 It is important to clean the exterior of the carburetor to ensure optimal performance and prevent any dirt or debris from entering the inner components of the carburetor.

-See also Does Westinghouse Make A Good Pressure Washer
+See also How To Clean Paving Stones Without A Pressure Washer

 Remove and Clean the Carburetor Bowl and Float